Spontaneous scalarization

 where $\alpha_0$ and $\beta_0$ are dimensionless constants.
 Sometimes this choice, rather that the more general action of Eq.~\eqref{eq:action_st}, is referred to as the \DEF model.
-The constant $\alpha_0$ is then assumed to vanish to allow for constant $\varphi$ solutions [cf.~Eq.~\eqref{DEFscalareq}], or it is assumed to be very small.
-In the latter case, all stars will carry some nontrivial scalar field, but by tuning down $\alpha_0$, any deviation from \gr would be undetectable until scalarization kicks in.
-In its original formulation, the \DEF model did not include a bare mass or self-interactions for the scalar, but a potential $V(\varphi)$ can be added to the action and this option has been considered in the literature, e.g., by \textcite{Popchev2015,Chen:2015zmx,Ramazanoglu:2016kul}, as we will see in Sec.~\ref{sec:ns_scalarization}.
+The constant $\alpha_0$ is then assumed to vanish to allow for constant $\varphi$ solutions [cf.~Eq.~\eqref{DEFscalareq}], or it is assumed to be small.
+In the latter case, all stars will carry some nontrivial scalar field, but by tuning down $\alpha_0$ any deviation from \gr would be undetectable until scalarization kicks in.
+In its original formulation, the \DEF model did not include a bare mass or self-interactions for the scalar, but a potential $V(\varphi)$ can be added to the action and this option has been considered in the literature by \textcite{Popchev2015,Chen:2015zmx,Ramazanoglu:2016kul}, as we see in Sec.~\ref{sec:ns_scalarization}.

-So far it appears that the DEF model is not covered by our minimal action \eqref{eq:ActionCaseI} because of our earlier assumption that the scalar does not couple to the matter.
+Thus far it appears that the DEF model is not covered by our minimal action \eqref{eq:ActionCaseI}, because of our earlier assumption that the scalar does not couple to the matter.
 However, by defining ${\cal A}^2(\varphi) g_{\mu\nu}$ as a new metric and rewriting the action \eqref{eq:action_st} in terms of that new metric, the scalar field is no longer coupled to matter.
 This is referred to as the Jordan frame.
-It was shown by~\textcite{Andreou:2019ikc} that, at linearized level and after a suitable scalar field redefinition, the \DEF model is equivalent to the action
+It was shown by \textcite{Andreou:2019ikc} that, at linearized level and after a suitable scalar-field redefinition, the \DEF model is equivalent to the action

-This is indeed a particular case of the action \eqref{eq:ActionCaseI} in which $\gamma_1=1$, $\gamma_2=\alpha=\Lambda=0$, and $\beta=\beta_0$.
-Hence, the \DEF model, in what regards the onset of the tachyonic instability that leads to scalarization, is captured by the minimal action \eqref{eq:ActionCaseI} and corresponds to one of the two couplings to curvature that can trigger scalarization.
+Equation~\eqref{eq:ActionphisqR} is indeed a particular case of the action \eqref{eq:ActionCaseI} in which $\gamma_1=1$, $\gamma_2=\alpha=\Lambda=0$, and $\beta=\beta_0$.
+Hence, the \DEF model, with what regards to the onset of the tachyonic instability that leads to scalarization, is captured by the minimal action \eqref{eq:ActionCaseI} and corresponds to one of the two couplings to curvature that can trigger scalarization.